Radio Radicale: Technologies

 With 250 transmitters, Radio Radicale covers 75% of the territory of Italy reaching up to 85% of the population in AM and FM.
 Furthermore, the broadcast via satellite Eutelsat Hot Bird 13 East has allowed Radio Radicale to expand its audience all over Europe and in wide areas of Africa and Asia, including the Middle East, with a potential audience of 98 million households.

-Radio Radicale is available also in streaming through the website and an official app for smartphones, offering also additional multimedia contents.
+Radio Radicale is available also in streaming through the website and an official app for smartphones, offering also additional multimedia content.

 It is a member of the consortium DAB Italia for the development and diffusion of DAB technologies in Italy.

 Organization

 Hours of audio and video recordings are made every year through a system of connections with public institutions and events.
 Signals are received through fixed or temporary lines by wire, radio, satellite or digital links and, when using analog telephone lines, recordings are immediately digitalised by an encoding system which produces ten channels at the same time around the clock.
 Once the signal reaches the main headquarters, the different signals are diffused through an active matrix system which allows the distribution of 128 signals.

 Centro di Produzione S.p.A. is the owner of the headquarters where Radio Radicale operates, and includes three studios.
 Two of them have their own independent Radio director, while the third is connected with two director and it is mainly dedicated to post-production.
 All four studios can broadcast.

 In addition to the main studios, the broadcaster has four production centres where transfers, minor editing and telephone interview recordings are made.
 Telephone lines used for conversations to be aired are digitalised and all recordings have been made in MP3 format since July 2006.

 Radio Radicale is organized through the following divisions: